Ricool06/ricool.uk/posts/2019-02-22-a-simple-wireguard-setup.md

 ```

 * The `ListenPort` line states the port that Wireguard should listen for connections on.
-* The `PostUp` and `PostDown` lines provide commands that wireguard should run on starting and stopping.
+* The `PostUp` and `PostDown` lines provide commands that Wireguard should run on starting and stopping.
 These lines add rules for routing all traffic received through the wg0 interface to the internet.
 * The `Address` line assigns the server an IP (192.168.2.1) in the virtual network we are creating.

 That's it for the server configuration.
 Now it's just time to start Wireguard using `wg-quick up wg0`.
 If you want to shut down Wireguard later, just run `wg-quick down wg0`.